 Of course, these changes are entirely regular, but it is essential to remember that hormonal changes can often trigger mood swings.
 So if you’re ever feeling out of character or not like yourself, there’s a good chance that your hormones may play a role.

 However, there are some things you can do on your own to help adjust the way you feel.
 For example, here is one tip: When you’re feeling down, try doing things that make you happy.
-This can include watching a movie, going out with friends, or spending time outside.
-Also, remember that the changes in your hormones will eventually even themselves out.
+Also, this can include watching a movie, going out with friends, or spending time outside.
+Also, remember that the changes in your hormones will eventually worsen.

 While cortisol can be helpful in certain situations, we link too much of it to health problems like depression, weight gain, and increased blood sugar levels.
 Specifically, high cortisol levels can lead to the medical condition known as Cushing’s disease.
 Although it is more common among adults, this condition can also affect children.

-Dopamine and serotonin
+Dopamine and Serotonin

 Dopamine and serotonin are neurotransmitters that affect your mood.
 They essentially work to send chemical messages to the brain, which create feelings of happiness and well-being.
 The body triggers these chemicals because of pleasurable and rewarding activities such as eating good food or exercising.
-This positive effect can also come from substances like caffeine, nicotine, and cocaine.
+This positive effect can also come from caffeine, nicotine, and cocaine.
 We often call these chemicals “pleasure chemicals” because they create a positive impact when released into the brain.
 They essentially help your body feel good.

-For example, chronic pain patients often have lower levels of serotonin and dopamine.
+For example, chronic pain patients often have lower serotonin and dopamine levels.
 People with lower serotonin levels also suffer from migraines, so doctors prescribe drugs that boost serotonin for this condition.
-Most antidepressants act as “serotonin reuptake inhibitors” (SSRIs) and prevent the re-absorption of this critical chemical.
+Unfortunately, most antidepressants act as “serotonin reuptake inhibitors” (SSRIs) and prevent the re-absorption of this critical chemical.

 Adrenalin and Nor-adrenalin

 However, they trigger a more intense response and do more damage than good when facing everyday stress.
-For example, if you cause a car accident, this rush of adrenaline could help you quickly get out of the car and find safety.
-However, when no real threat is present, these hormones can do more harm than good.
+For example, if you cause a car accident, this adrenaline rush could help you quickly get out of the car and find safety.
+However, these hormones can do more harm than good when no threat exists.

 Endorphins are hormones that have a pain-relieving effect.
 They work by reducing the level of pain signals sent from your nerves to your brain.
 Thus, they act as a natural pain reliever.
-Endorphins are helpful for injuries when you need to divert your attention away from the pain.
+In addition, endorphins are helpful for injuries when you need to divert your attention away from the pain.